dacr/split/README.md

 Latest `version`: [![Maven][mavenImg]][mavenLink] [![Scaladex][scaladexImg]][scaladexLink]

+For usage example, take a look to unit test cases.

+## CsvSplit
+To split csv lines into cells using the specified separator (`,` by default).
+It supports content such as `truc, blah, "bouh, bah"` which contains 3 cells.

 ## *StringSplit*
 To convert a string into a collection of sub-strings while taking into account brackets, quotes, ...

 ## *FlowGroup*
 To convert a strings flow into a smaller one.
 For example to process multi-lines logs

 ## *KeyValSplit*
 To extract key values from a string.
 This is done in a smart way which allow the separator to be used inside values.

 [mavenImg]: https://img.shields.io/maven-central/v/fr.janalyse/split_2.12.svg
 [mavenImg2]: https://maven-badges.herokuapp.com/maven-central/fr.janalyse/split_2.12/badge.svg